valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Complexity of the problem
 - Need for detailed visual instructions
 - Level of confidence in verifying the accuracy of the information
+  Based on my personal experince
 ---

 ### 6. **Final Reflection**
 Reflect on your experience using ChatGPT vs Google and describe:
 - Which resource you found most effective for this task and why.
+For this specific assignment, my experience using Google was better.
+However, I am new to using ChatGPT and use the free version, so I don't know if this was a factor in not getting the information I was looking for.
+Also, I love to watch videos when I am learning how to learn new things, my brain works better.
+I can't get this type of help from ChatGPT
 - How this exercise influenced your approach to learning new data skills in the future.
+It is too quick to make a statement because as I mentioned before, I am a beginner using ChatGPT.
+For now, I think my preferred source for getting help when I need to learn new data skills is Google.
 ---

 ## **Submission Requirements:**